 Spa City of Superb Springs

-At the St. Joseph Royal Regent, we utilise the local mineral water also for baths and other spa procedures.
-The daily consumption of mineral water amounts to about 20 cubic metres and it is largely used for thermal baths, carbon and peat baths, gum irrigation, etc.
+At Hotel St. Joseph Royal Regent also uses Karlovy Vary mineral water for baths and other procedures.
+The daily mineral water consumption of the hotel is about 20 cubic meters and is used mainly for spring baths, carbonated and peat baths, gum irrigation and others.

 The valley where the thermal springs flowed into the Ohře River was rocky and narrow.
 In the early 13th century, the local inhabitants used to come here to quarry the strange rock that had been depositing in the vicinity of the springs since time immemorial.
 They burnt the rock in kilns to make lime as it was considered a precious material for building stone structures.

 Early 15th Century